Estimated Reading Time: 6 Minutes

 3. To represent you before the tax authorities when needed.
 As you probably know, owners of rental property in Costa Rica and vacation rental properties are obliged to register with the Costa Rica Department of Revenue (Tributacion Directa) and payment of a sales tax on the rental income.

 4. To reconnect the utilities in case of late payment or request new utility connections in the owner’s name.

 5. To represent you in the homeowner meetings (HOA meetings) in case the property is a condominium.
 You can give the property manager voting rights if you’d like to.

 6. To represent you in any legal battles and hire an attorney for any court proceedings.

 Where and when

-Murphy’s Law states that you’d better take care of this before you fly back home.
-In case you need to give a POA urgently, you can always go to the closest Costa Rican consulate, but for sure that is more problematic than leaving it all organized at closing.
+Murphy’s Law states you’d better take care of this before returning home.
+In case you need to give a POA urgently, you can always go to the closest Costa Rican consulate, but for sure, that is more problematic than leaving it all organized at closing.

-Before you give power of attorney to your property manager, ask your own attorney how to handle the POA’s.
+Before you give power of attorney to your property manager, ask your attorney how to handle the POA.
 Ask your attorney for professional recommendations to keep your investment safe.
-Also, there are some interesting tips to keep your property management company on their toes.
+Also, there are some interesting tips to keep your property management company on its toes.

 At the American European real estate group, we care for you, the property owner, especially if you’re our client.
 Contact us now to do business.